Spatiotemporal heterogeneity of local free volumes in highly supercooled liquid: Results

+where the cutoffs are set to $A_1 =1.15$ and $A_2 =1.6$.
+Further, in the remainder of this paper, broken bonds in the time interval $[t,t+ \Delta t]$ are defined in the same way.
+We obtain the local density profile only for particles that have undergone bond breakage in a time interval of $\Delta t = 2\times 10^2$.
+More precisely, we check whether all the bonds existing at time $t=t_0$ are broken after a time interval of $\Delta t$, and for the particles having at least one broken bond the long-time average of the local density $n_i$ is calculated.
+Their average local density profile is denoted as $[n_i(r_0)]_{\rm b.b.}$.
+The main graph in Fig. 1 shows the long-time average $\overline{R(r_0, \Delta t)}$ of the relative degree of deviation as given by

 While $R(r_0)$ exhibits an oscillating behavior at small values of $r_0$ mainly due to the mixed contributions from larger and smaller components, its value is systematically lower than zero when $r_0$ is sufficiently large.
-Thus, around the broken bonds. {\it i.e.}, in the mobile regions, the smaller local density can be characterized with a sufficiently large value of $r_0$.
+Thus, around the broken bonds, {\it i.e.}, in the configuration rearranging regions, the degree of local density can be characterized with a sufficiently large value of $r_0$ at each particle.
 We employ $r_0=6.0$ in our following discussions.